abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 Basic use of Smart Link
 =======================

-First of all, Smart Link wanna be a replacement of the basic Plone ATLink content type, so it must work as the ATLlink does.
+First af all, explore the Smart Link features as new Plone content type.

 Use Smart Link as ATLink replacement
 ------------------------------------

-We use the 'Add new' menu to add a new content item.
+We use the "*Add new*" menu to add a new content item.

     >>> browser.getLink('Add new').click()